-For example, we are currently planning our next efzofitimod clinical trial in patients with pulmonary sarcoidosis, and we intend to initiate this planned registrational trial in the third quarter of 2022.
+For example, we are currently conducting the EFZO-FITTM study in patients with pulmonary sarcoidosis.
 While estimates of pulmonary sarcoidosis prevalence vary, we estimate that pulmonary sarcoidosis affects an estimated 200,000 patients in the United States.
 Of that population, however, we estimate that approximately 30% experience progressive disease such that our targeted population is significantly smaller.
 The eligibility criteria for any of our future clinical trials may further limit the pool of available participants in our trials.
 We may be unable to identify and enroll a sufficient number of patients with the disease in question and who meet the eligibility criteria for, and are willing to participate in, the clinical trials.
 Once enrolled, patients may decide or be required to discontinue from the clinical trial due to inconvenience, burden of trial requirements, adverse events associated with efzofitimod, limitations required by trial protocols or other reasons.